Bhuvanakm22/Angular/UpdateFromOlderToLatestVersion/README.md

 # Url Shortener - Angular Client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2 to integrate with the repository https://github.com/thiaguimcavalcanti/url-shortener creating a UI to shorten a URL.
+Now, it's updated with the latest version of angular.

 ## Development server